 Nicholaston House accommodation comprises twin, double and family bedrooms, all with en-suite provision, as well as tea- and coffee-making facilities.
 The bedrooms are situated on the first floor and accessed by stairs or lift.
 One room is adapted to meet some of the needs of people with disabilities.
 Linen, towels and complimentary soaps are provided in all bedrooms.
 Guaranteed single occupancy supplement charges apply.

 The Bryn Room is a self-catering studio apartment for one or two people, attached to Nicholaston House with patio doors opening onto the open moorland of Cefn Bryn.
 It is available to book for personal retreats and time out, with counselling or prayer ministry available if requested in advance.

-Nicholaston House facilities include a conservatory overlooking the magnificent sweep of Oxwich Bay, conference room with audio-visual equipment, games including table tennis and pool, art and craft studio, prayer room, bookstall and lounge with TV.
+Nicholaston House facilities include a conservatory overlooking the magnificent sweep of Oxwich Bay, conference room with audio-visual equipment, games including table tennis, art and craft studio, prayer room, bookstall and lounge with TV.

 Nicholaston House is an ideal place for church and other such groups to spend time together.
 Book one or more of our rooms for a day, evening, weekend, week or even longer periods.

 Catering is available on request and we will assist you with any other requirements you may have.